Morningside Heights: Libraries

 The New York Public Library (NYPL) operates two branches in Morningside Heights.
 The Morningside Heights branch is located at 2900 Broadway.
 The branch originally opened in 1914 within Columbia University's Low Memorial Library, then moved to Columbia's Butler Library in 1937 upon the latter's completion.
-The Morningside Heights branch moved to a temporary site in 1996, while the Butler Library was being renovated and then relocated into its current building in 2001.
+The Morningside Heights branch moved to a temporary site in 1996, while the Butler Library was being renovated, and then relocated into its current building in 2001.

 The George Bruce branch is located at 518 West 125th Street.
-It is named after the inventor George Bruce, whose daughter built the original George Bruce Library at 42nd Street in 1888.
+It is named after the inventor, printer, and industrialist George Bruce, whose daughter built the original George Bruce Library at 42nd Street in 1888.
 The current three-story structure, designed by Carrère and Hastings, was constructed in 1915 and renovated in 2001.